Bheemunipatnam

-Bheemunipatnam (also known as Bheemili), is a suburb of Visakhapatnam, India.
+Bheemunipatnam (also known as Bheemili) is a suburb of Visakhapatnam, India.
 The town was named after Bhima, a character in the Hindu epic Mahabharata.
-It formerly administered under the Bheemunipatnam municipality, but merged into GVMC in 2017.
-It is currently under the administration of Bheemunipatnam revenue division and the headquarters is located at Bheemunipatnam.
+It was formerly administered under the Bheemunipatnam municipality but merged into GVMC in 2017.
+It is currently under the administration of Bheemunipatnam Revenue Division and its headquarters is at Bheemunipatnam.

 Geography

-Bheemunipatnam is located about 40 km from Visakhapatnam Airport, about 31 km from Visakhapatnam railway station and 29 km from Visakhapatnam city central bus station.
-It lies to the north of Visakhapatnam City and is loosely bordered by Rushikonda to the south and Bay of Bengal to the east, Madhurawada to the west, Bhogapuram to the north.
+Bheemunipatnam is located about 40 km from Visakhapatnam Airport, about 31 km from Visakhapatnam railway station, and 29 km from Visakhapatnam City Central Bus Station.
+It lies north of Visakhapatnam City and is loosely bordered by Rushikonda to the south, Bay of Bengal to the east, Madhurawada to the west, and Bhogapuram to the north.

 History

 Buddhism

 Historical evidences of Buddhist Culture have been noticed at Bheemunipatnam dating back to 3rd century BCE on the hillock Pavurallakonda (also known as Narsimhaswami Konda locally) in the town.
 Buddhist remains were found during the excavations here along with Relic caskets.
 Both the schools of Buddhism Hinayana and Mahayana were propagated in this land and also to the far east lands from the port of River Gosthani.
 See pavurallakonda page for more details.